 We learned Baby Yoda’s name (Grogu), and we have a small cameo by Michael Biehn, but most importantly, the foundation for the Ahsoka Tano spinoff series is set in motion.

 Episode 6 — THE TRAGEDY: Directed By Robert Rodriguez — Written By Jon Favreau.

 I loved this episode — where things move at a fast pace, and we get to see Robert Rodriguez execute some of his trademark action sequences; Rodriguez fits Star Wars like a glove and should be involved in future Star Wars projects for sure.

-The monster size revelation here is that Bobba Fett (Temuera Morrison) is alive and back in the middle of things.
-They decided to make Bobba Fett’s armor look small and tight-fitting, which I do not have any issues with; let us remember that Bobba is older, and it makes sense that he has somewhat outgrown his armor.
-I wasn’t a big fan of Bobba Fett growing up, but this series got me overly excited about the idea of Bobba Fett being back in the Star Wars Universe.
+The monster size revelation here is that Boba Fett (Temuera Morrison) is alive and back in the middle of things.
+They decided to make Boba Fett’s armor look small and tight-fitting, which I do not have any issues with; let us remember that Boba is older, and it makes sense that he has somewhat outgrown his armor.
+I wasn’t a big fan of Boba Fett growing up, but this series got me overly excited about the idea of Boba Fett being back in the Star Wars Universe.
 He still remains fresh and exciting, as we have so much more to explore about this character.

 Baby Yoda goes to an ancient Jedi temple and sits on a rock that serves as a medium to connect with other Force-sensitive beings throughout the galaxy.
 We get to see Dark Troopers introduced, and they are AWESOME.